-Most women can use a hormonal IUD but they are not usually the first contraceptive choice for young women who haven't been pregnant.
+Most women can use a hormonal IUD but they are not usually the first contraceptive choice for young women.

 A hormonal IUD must be inserted and removed by a trained doctor or nurse.
-This can be done at a Family Planning clinic, by some doctors or a gynaecologist.
+This can be done at a Family Planning NSW clinic, by some doctors or a gynaecologist.

-The hormonal IUD prevents unintended pregnancy for up to 5 years.
+The hormonal IUD prevents unplanned pregnancy for up to 5 years.